HONG KONG PRIVATE TOURS FREQUENTLY ASKED QUESTIONS

 DO YOU DO PRIVATE CAR TOURS?

 I am not a commercial driver.
 But I can and will arrange a late model air conditioned van service, maximum passenger capacity 6 persons.
 The additional charge is generally USD 50 per hour payable to the service provider.
-Somewhat expensive, but nevertheless less expensive than the cost of booking a vehicle via a hotel concierge.
+Somewhat expensive, but nevertheless much less expensive than the cost of booking a vehicle via a hotel concierge.

 ARE YOU ABLE TO ACCOMMODATE CLIENTS WITH SPECIAL NEEDS?